 Filling

-- 5½ cups canned peaches (about 4 cans) reserve 2 tablespoons of juice
+- 5½ cups peaches reserve 2 tablespoons of juice if using canned

 - ½ cup granulated sugar